dgoldsb/synergy-jointpdf/nicesources.md

 http://home.himolde.no/~molka/in765/NetworkBio_Nature-Rev-Genetics-2004.pdf Barabasi claims BA Small size, dus alles is eigenlijk wel ok http://www.ibt.unam.mx/~erueda/Curso_IBT_2011/ng1340.pdf scalefree transcription factors produced, dus outgoing connections?
 PLUS k a bit over 2

+https://en.wikipedia.org/wiki/Boolean_network classic boolean network has with self things has no https://arxiv.org/ftp/arxiv/papers/1407/1407.6117.pdf self links always work!
+	negative self-links make little sense, but I guess it can do something in some cases (2+ and a - from itself makes +)

+We decided on an indegree between 2 and 4, which seems typical for the smaller GRN networks \cite{lahdesmaki2003learning}.

+In general, the indegree of individual genes is low as well, meaning hub formation as in Barabasi-Albers networks is atypical.
+The Boolean function often consists predominantly of simple relations, such as gene A downregulates gene B \cite{lahdesmaki2003learning, schlitt2007current}.